whitef0x0/node-email-verification/README.md

 - temporary users can be confirmed and changed into persistent users

 ### todo
-- **required**: add a TTL to the temporary users
 - **development**: add grunt tasks
-- *new option*: the length of the randomly-generated URL string to be customized
 - *new option*: default callback to ```createTempUser```
-- *new option*: allow for sending of an email to notify the user that their account has been confirmed
+- *new option*: custom field name for the randomly-generated URL
-- *new option*: customize confirmation email
+- add working example with Express

 ### acknowledgements
 thanks to [Frank Cash](https://github.com/frankcash) for looking over my code.